 Now that I’ve told you all that, forget it.

-Setting up a site so you can retain an archive of your articles is 1000% simpler today.
+DIY for journalists Setting up a site so you can retain an archive of your articles is 1000% simpler today.
 Although there are many ways to set up a portfolio online with live links, I believe the best approach for a journalist is to set up an archive just like I have here in my WordPress site.
 I learned fairly quickly that I am not a Web designer and WP, SquareSpace and others take care of that shortage of talent.

 Here’s what you need to know.
 Buy your domain name from a registrar.
 Also know that you are not actually “buying” your domain name.
 You are “renting” it for a period of time.
 Mosts registrars give you a discount when you rent for a number of years so that is what I’d recommend if you can afford it.
-Here’s the list of the largest domain name registrars from WebHosting.infoLargest_ICANN_Registrars
+Here’s the list of the largest domain name registrars from WebHosting.info.

 The largest on this list are GoDaddy, Enom, Network Solutions, Tucows and Schlund+Partner.
 This list says nothing about price or reliability.
 I have had personal experience with GoDaddy, Network Solutions and Tucows.